 Another 49 words (4 lines of text) are included under the topic Early Strauss Notables in all our PDF Extended History products and printed products wherever possible.

 The state of Prussia was a great influence on the shape of modern Germany.
 After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Strausss to arrive in North America, and among them were:

-Strauss Settlers in the United States in the 18th Century
+Strauss Settlers in United States in the 18th Century

-Strauss Settlers in the United States in the 19th Century
+Strauss Settlers in United States in the 19th Century

-Strauss Settlers in the United States in the 20th Century
+Strauss Settlers in United States in the 20th Century

 The Strauss Family Crest was acquired from the Houseofnames.com archives.
 The Strauss Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.